25+ Stunning Small Backyard Landscaping Ideas

 • Materials:

-• Rustic: Wooden trellises and lattice panels with a natural finish.
-Perfect for creating a charming, cottage-like feel in a small garden.
+• Rustic: Trellises and lattice panels are made of wood with a natural finish.
+Ideal to make a quaint, cottage impression in a small garden.

 7. Multi-Functional Furniture